Irishbecky91/survival-guild/README.md

         - Sense of community

 The website needs to enable the **user** to:
 - Retrieve the desired information:
     - Survival/hunting/gathering guide
     - Camp building and fortification guide
     - Backpack essemtials
     - Infected disposal tips and techniques
     - Recommended equipment (hunting/tools/weapons/armor/etc.)
     - Report suspected cases for referral.
     - Access links to additional sites where equipment, etc. can be purchased.

 The website needs to enable the **site manager** to:
 - Gather reports of suspected cases for referral.

-With the aove information in mind, a strategy table was created to show the trade-offs between what is important and what is viable with the following results.
+With the above information in mind, a strategy table was created to show the trade-offs between what is important and what is viable with the following results.

 ![Strategy Table](assets/readme-files/strategy-table.png)